siemens-nl-fa/Simatic-Ax-Tiax-Tutorial/README.md

 ![drawing](./doc/assets/20230601_131802_image.png)

-> Note: The scope of the tutorial is limited untill the TIA library import.
+> Note: The scope of the tutorial is limited to the TIAX workflow

 After this tutorial, you will: